 As is undoubtably clear by now, this app is quite complex, as any cutting edge technology app would be.
 I've tried to make the app as easy to use as possible, but the developer can only do so much.
 In order to ensure people understand how the app works, we included a tutorial that explains everything they need to know.
 The tutorial can be accessed at any time since I know that most people tend to skip it the first time, and only fall back on it when they encounter a problem.
 In order to prevent this at all, the app starts up with "2D" mode selected by default, since this is the easiest mode to use.
 And it will also give you a button prompt to open the list of graves the first time you start the app in this mode.
 This will hopefully guide the user to a smooth experience with, or without the tutorial.

 Unfortunately, I could not finish this project myself.
 Towards the end of 2020, I was struggling a lot with the publishing part.
 I had trouble with making the app compatible with older Android versions and also had issues with publishing to IOS, as it requires you to own a ton of expensive Apple hardware, which I do not.
-I spend over 200 hours extra on the project, but eventually had to step down as stress was getting the better of me, and I had to prioritize mental health.
-Instead, I convinced Koen Vogel to take over this project.
+I spend a lot of extra time on the project, and this conflicted with my own study.
+So, unable to finish this project myself, I convinced my friend Koen Vogel to take over.
 He had helped me with the development of the AR functionality before, and already had an in-depth understanding of the app.
 I would've loved to see this project through to the end, but sometimes it just doesn't work out like that.
 I did learn a lot from this project, especially the stuff that went wrong.
 Most of it was caused by very fundamental decisions early on, which I should have been more clear and knowledgeable about in that state of the project.
 Luckily, I am now.
 So incidents like this won't happen again.

 This page has gone on for far too long already, but before I end it, I would like to give credit where credit is due and thank everybody that helped make this project possible.
 This list of contributors and sponsors can be found in the app as well.